PajoHack/eChapter-bookstore-PP5/README.md

 - Search and Filters: Robust search functionality, along with various filter options, help users find books that fit their interests or needs.
 - Secure Transactions: Integration with Stripe ensures a secure and smooth checkout process.
 - Accessibility: The responsive design ensures that users can access the site from any device
-- Personalized Experience: User profiles and book recommendations cater to individual reading preferences, enhancing the shopping experience.
+- Personalized Experience: User profiles offer a tailored shopping experience by tracking order history, making it easier for users to find and purchase the books they love.

 ### Business Goals